 The x-ray will show normal structures for the age of the person.

 Abnormal results may be due to:

 - Blood clot in the lungs (pulmonary embolism)

 - Primary pulmonary hypertension

 - Tumor in the lung

-Sometimes, a person may develop an abnormal heart rhythm during this test.
-The heatlh care team will monitor your heart and can treat any abnormal rhythms that develop.
+A person may develop an abnormal heart rhythm during this test.
+The health care team will monitor your heart and can treat any abnormal rhythms that develop.